odoo/owl/doc/component.md

 interface.
 Therefore, some care should be made to make this method as fast as possible.

-After the `willStart` method is completed, the state will be observed with a new `Observer`.
-Then, the component will be rendered by `QWeb`.

 #### `mounted()`

 `mounted` is called each time a component is attached to the